 Wasn't it 500 billion?

-Oh, 500 million, right?
+No, 500 million, right?

-500 million, yeah, 500 million.
+500 million yeah, 500 million.

-I can see it now.
+Okay, I can see it now.

-Oh we don't call it a battery any longer.
+Well hmm, We don't call it a battery any longer.

-Would you consider if we put a little fan there and we waited for the wind?
+Mr. Goodman, would you consider if we put a little fan there and we waited for the wind?

 No, I'm serious.

-We'll put the okay, I can see you've probably been influenced by those fascist Republicans.
+I can see you've probably been influenced by those fascist Republicans.

 We don't have any wind for three months.

-So the Harvard student would say tell.
+So the Harvard student would say, pray tell, do you really?

-Do you really uh really expect to drive all year round?
+Really expect to drive all year round.

 You must be an entitled white man.